What Works

 Anna Kostecka (she/her)

 Anna Kostecka is the Managing Director at What Works.
-She is a globally-minded Diversity, Equity, and Inclusion (DEI) strategist with +12 years of experience supporting organizations around the world on their DEI journey.
-Her work has helped over a hundred large and medium-sized employers from private, public, and non-profit sectors build more inclusive workplaces.
+She is a globally-minded Diversity, Equity, and Inclusion (DEI) strategist with +15 years of experience supporting organizations around the world on their DEI journey.
+Her work has helped over a hundred large and medium-sized employers from the private, public, and non-profit sectors build more inclusive workplaces.

-In her recent roles, Anna established the learning and consulting portfolio at the Toronto Region Immigrant Employment Council (TRIEC) in Canada.
+In her previous roles, Anna established the learning and consulting portfolio at the Toronto Region Immigrant Employment Council (TRIEC) in Canada.
 She led the development of Inclusive Workplace Competencies that describe knowledge, skills, and behaviours needed to create an inclusive workplace.
 The framework is now being used by organizations around the world.
 As a Director of Strategic Initiatives at Diversity Hub in Poland, Anna led the creation of a Center for Employee Resource Groups that helps organizations realize the full potential of ERGs.

 Senior Consultant